hugheaves/MOM/README.txt

 7. Output Format
 ======================

 MOM creates an Eland compatible output file.
-The output fields are tab deliminited.
+The output fields are tab delimited.
 The field descriptions are as follows:

 1. Read Id - Either the FASTA id for this read from the queries file, or in the case of "raw" input format, the file name followed by the line number